KF-Art/icewm-personal-tunning/README.md

 I used Nemo as the default file manager, and Tilix is the selected terminal emulator (also I recommend QTerminal and <code>xfce4-terminal</code>).
 Here we'll use <code>xinit</code> to access to X session, but you are free to install any display manager of your choice (like LXDM).

 This guide is focused on Void Linux, and in the future, Artix.
 Feel free to add or remove everything as you need and/or want in your setup.
-This is just a guide.}
+This is just a guide.

 <H1>To Do</H1>

-- Get MATE Polkit agent to run at startup.
+- Make MATE Polkit agent to run at startup.
-- Get Nemo's "Run as root" context menu option to work properly.
+- Make Nemo's "Run as root" context menu option to work properly.
+- Make Xed to work properly (compile schemas).
+- Make the script detect existing files and folders.
+- Correct some guide content.
-- Add Tilix's dotfiles.
+- Add XFCE's panel configuration files.
+- Make automated script to detect signature error on package download and then, abort the installation.
-- Add <code>.xinitrc</code> dotfile.
+- Add Artix guide and automated script.
+- Create Musl, Lightweight (Void and Artix) and Lightweight-Musl branches.
 - Polish automated installation script.

 <H1>Automated Install (WIP)</H1>